aribish/sdl2_gui/README.md

 ## Updates

+### 2024-07-01
+This bug in my synth project got me looking through my source code everywhere, but I caught a few small things while looking over this.
+Button borders are now drawn on top of its content, and a few typos in the Odin bindings were fixed.

 ### 2024-06-25
 I completely rewrote the event system and added a couple of new event-related utility functions.
 I also fixed a few bugs that came up and made bindings for Odin.
 I think this is pretty much done for now.